 Submitting for multiple jobs?
 Each resume that you develop specifically for every position you apply to should have your full name along with the name of the title you are applying for.
-That way, there is no confusion as to what resume you want us to review and submit to our clients.
+That way, there is no confusion as to what resume you want us to review and submit to our clients on your behalf.

-Review the job description in detail and make sure that your resume clearly demonstrates how you as a candidate can fulfill what they job poster is seeking.
-Identify the keywords (specific hard and soft skills) and make sure that they appear within the top third of your resume.
-The reason for this?
-Applicant Tracking Systems.
-If you apply online for a position, you job will be placed into a searchable database.
-Those keywords can than be easily typed in by an employer or recruiter and resumes with those keywords in them are quickly retrieved and shown to the person searching the database.
+Review the job description in detail and make sure that your resume clearly demonstrates how you as a candidate can fulfill what is being sought after, or what you can do for them.
+Identify the keywords (specific hard and soft skills) and try to incorporate them within the top third of your resume.
+The reason to do this is a piece of software that many organizations use called an Applicant Tracking System.
+When you apply online for a position your application, including your resume, will be placed into a searchable database.
+The keywords that you’ve incorporated are used by an employer or recruiter to search through their applicant database for resumes matching the specified keywords that were entered.

 If you’re applying for a position directly with an employer or through a contact, you must have a cover letter to accompany your resume.
 Ideally, it will be addressed to the specific person who will be receiving your resume and considering you as a candidate.
 With recruiters, it’s different.

-Your cover letter should answer questions we might have for you that is not outlined on your resume, or goes a bit more in-depth to let us know how you’d fit.
+Your cover letter should answer any questions a potential employer might have for you that is not already outlined in your resume regarding the opening.
 However, DO NOT GET TOO PERSONAL!
 We DO NOT need to know intimate details of your personal life.
 Ex: marital status, age, children (if you have them or plan to), etc. Keep it professional and relevant to the job.
 If there is something personal you’d like to mention, just make sure that relates back to the job itself.

-For example: if you reside in Missouri but are applying to a position in Michigan and your resume shows a Missouri address, your cover letter could let the recruiter know that you’re willing to relocate for the job if relocation assistance is part of the package, or let them know if you’re already planning a move at your own expense if relocation is not available.
-Another example might be if the company is in a certain industry where you not only have professional experience, but also personal interest.
-For example: the client is a pet care company, or a place where pets are brought to work and you happen to have pets yourself, or volunteer to take care of animals.
-This let’s the recruiter know that you’re not only okay with animals, but it won’t be an issue for you if you’re hired there.
+For example: if you reside in Missouri but are applying to a position in Michigan and your resume or LinkedIn profile shows a Missouri address, your cover letter could let the recruiter know that you’re willing to relocate for the job if relocation assistance is part of the package, or let them know if you’re already planning a move at your own expense if relocation is not available.

 Your cover letter can be worked into the initial email message you send when applying to an opening through a recruiter and as a separate PDF or Word attachment.
 Just make sure to reference the job number you are applying to and use the email as an opportunity to clarify any questions not easily answered in your resume.
 Many recruiters will send a cover letter along with the resume in their candidate submissions to the client.

-The average recruiter will get hundreds of emails a day a dozen or more phone calls.
-Emailing numerous times in a day or calling, if we haven’t contacted you isn’t being ambitious, it’s bordering on outright irritating to the recruiter.
-Sending a friendly follow-up email or making a single call once a week if you haven’t heard further from us is one thing, showing up at our offices asking to speak with us is a whole other matter.
+The average recruiter will get hundreds of emails a day and a dozen or more phone calls.
+Sending a friendly follow-up email or making a single call once a week if you haven’t heard further from the recruiter is one thing, showing up at their office asking to speak with them is a whole other matter.
 Good recruiters strive to make every candidate feel as if they are the VIP.
-However, even with the best of intentions, it’s not humanly possible to respond back to every single candidate when they contact us within 24 hours.
-Things DO happen which impacts our day.
-Your patience goes a long way and is always appreciated.
+However, even with the best of intentions, it’s not always possible to respond back to every single candidate within 24 hours.

 5) Have Other Job Leads

-If you’re conducting a job search, a recruiter should not be your only avenue for finding gainful employment.
-While we would love to be able to represent the best and brightest talent exclusively, we understand that this is not always possible, nor is in the best interest of the job seeker.
-Casting a wider net by requesting the assistance of other recruiters, networking and applying on your own is a good way to guarantee that you’ll be able to reduce the time of your search and land a job you’ll love.
+If you’re conducting a job search, an individual recruiter should not be your only avenue for finding gainful employment.
+While most recruiters would love to be able to represent the best and brightest talent exclusively, they understand that this is not always possible, nor is in the best interest of the job seeker.
+Casting a wider net by requesting the assistance of other recruiters, networking, and applying on your own is a good way to guarantee that you’ll be able to reduce the time of your search and land a job you’ll love.

-If you have an established relationship with a recruiter (you’ve worked with them before in the past) it’s professional courtesy to reach out to them FIRST when you’re on the move.
+If you have an established relationship with a recruiter (you’ve worked with them before in the past) it’s considered a professional courtesy to reach out to them FIRST when you’re on the move.
 Even if they cannot assist you at that time, they may be able to refer you to colleagues or other industry connections they have who might be able to do so.
-In addition, many clients require that the recruiters they work with sign an agreement stating that they will not “poach” their current employees or talent that the recruiter has placed there on a temporary or direct hire contract basis–even if it isn’t working out for the talent!
+In addition, many clients require that the recruiters they work with sign an agreement stating that they will not “poach” their current employees or talent that the recruiter has placed there on a temporary or direct hire contract basis–even if it isn’t working out for you, the talent.